More than 400 bridges moving to construction by end of 2019

-Bridging Kentucky is one of the nation’s most aggressive bridge rehabilitation and replacement programs and represents an unprecedented commitment by Gov. Matt Bevin and the Kentucky General Assembly to improve the safety of bridges throughout Kentucky.
+Bridging Kentucky is one of the nation’s most aggressive bridge rehabilitation and replacement programs and represents an unprecedented commitment to improve the safety of bridges throughout Kentucky.
 Through the program, KYTC will replace or rehabilitate more than 1,000 bridges in six years, reopening bridges that have been closed and restoring structures so they can be used by buses, emergency vehicles and commercial trucks.

 - The program is delivering improved value based on three main principles

 - Efficiencies are created by designing and planning similar bridges as a group rather than as individual projects.